 It’s essential that your employees have the relevant skills and knowledge required to identify potential risks in the workplace.

-For this reason, ISO 45001 certification also places a strong emphasis on the importance of education and training programs.
-This focus ensures that your employees are well equipped to work proactively in their role towards the improvement of OH&S in your organisation, and that they’re taking appropriate preventative measures to avoid injury or illness.
+For this reason, ISO safety management systems also place a strong emphasis on the importance of education and training programs.
+This focus ensures that your employees are well equipped to work proactively in their role towards the improvement of OHS in your organisation, and that they’re taking appropriate preventative measures to avoid injury or illness.

 RISK VERSUS HAZARD